Q and A

 Why do you have so many weeks of breaks during the school year?

 We’ve discovered that both students and guides do much better work when we have predictable rhythms of work and rest for them.
-When we are in session, we work very hard!
-Knowing that we have a true rest break coming up within about six weeks allows us to maintain our stamina.
+When we are in session, we work very, very hard!
+Knowing that we have a true rest break coming up within six-eight weeks allows us to maintain our stamina.
 We don’t have to use filler activities with students to allow our teachers to get a mental break, and students are more willing to engage in their work with energy and effort.
 Guiding students as they develop is a true privilege, but the mental load and strain of that work is also very heavy.
 Regular rest breaks help our guides rest, reset, and refocus, making them more effective as they work with your students!
+It also helps our students reset and have a break from one another, so that they’re able to maintain positive relationships in the classroom!

 Is child care available during breaks?

-Currently we do not have the staffing to be able to provide child care during breaks; this is something that we are working toward for those families who need it!
-However, we do help families coordinate and cooperate to solve childcare challenges together!
-Families are generally able to achieve the child care they need in this way.
+Currently we do not have the staffing to be able to provide child care during breaks; this is something that we hope to be able to provide in the future!
+Families are generally able to achieve the child care they need by coordinating with other families and by leveraging their personal support networks.
 We encourage our families to be active participants in our Prairie Song community events, so that you get to know one another and are able to help one another out as needed!

 Will there be snow days?